Android

 The token is a time bound token for decrypting data.
 The token can be generated using our backend SDKs or through our REST API.

-The payload must be the same payload that was used to create the token and expires in a maximum of 10 minutes depending on the expiry set when creating the token.
+The payload must be the same payload that was used to create the token and expires 10 minutes after creation.

 Inputs